Disclaimer

 American Staffordshire Terrier Personality

-The appearance leads to a perceived notion about American Staffordshire Terrier personality that they are aggressive.
+The appearance leads to a perceived notion that American Staffordshire Terrier personalities are aggressive.
 But the reality is completely different.

 Is American Staffordshire Terrier a Good Family Dog

-The most important concern about any dog is whether it is a good family dog or not.
+The most important concern about any dog is whether it is a good family dog.
 In that regard, you can completely trust AmStaff.
 It is a well-behaved family dog.

 The Terrier is fond of humans and loves nothing more than to be useful to humans.
 It is a happy family dog through and through.
 It loves to play around.
-When in an outdoor setting, it is in full action such as in the backyard or on a lawn.
+In an outdoor setting, it is in full action, such as in the backyard or lawn.
 It is loyal to its owners and loves to be around them.

 AmStaff is generally good with children but tends to be relatively overprotective.
 Hence, it is highly advised that the dog should be allowed to bond with the children but not without supervision.
 These dogs are also very gentle and friendly towards strangers and mingle well with them.